Whitmore Lake, MI

 Sat, Nov, 25 2023 - Sun, Nov, 26 2023

 7430 Whitmore Lake Rd, Whitmore Lake, MI 48189

 Our top priority is to provide a world-class learning experience for all participants at all of our camps.
-This camp has sessions for swimmers ages 11 & older.
-Participants will range from one-year of competitive swimming experience to AAAA times and faster.
+This camp has sessions for swimmers ages 11 & older who swim at intermediate to advanced levels!
 If you are the parent of a child under the age of 11 and would like for your child to be considered for the younger sessions of this camp, please complete this questionnaire.

 - INITIATING UNDERWATER DOLPHIN KICKING: Elite swimmers want to maximize their streamline on every single lap.
 So, they don’t want to start their underwater dolphin kicking while they’re still achieving maximum speed in their streamline.
 They also don’t want to start the underwater dolphin kicking after their streamline has begun to slow.
 Your swimmer is going to learn how to time when to begin their underwater dolphin kicking.